by Had Robinson

 6. Analyze the results The pop-off fuel pressure is determined by the strength of the metering lever spring.
 The spring forces the inlet needle valve closed except when acted upon by the metering lever diaphragm which, in turn, is activated by the amount of air flowing through the carburetor.
 For detailed discussion of this, consult the Walbro service manual.
 As parts age, the pop-off pressure increases because the rubber tip of the inlet needle deforms.
 The rest pressure may also decrease.

 View of the WG with the metering diaphragm cover and diaphragm removed.

 If the pressure is too high, the engine will run lean and may overheat.
 If too low, it will run rich and full throttle power output will suffer.
 The engine will run roughly.

 If the valve leaks, the idle will be difficult to adjust and/or the engine will stall.
 The engine may also run roughly off idle due to a richening of the air/fuel mixture.
 A badly leaking inlet needle valve will make the engine difficult to start, if at all.

 A weaker spring will cause a low pop-off pressure.
 A stronger spring increases the pressure.
-If the pop-off pressure is too high, the spring is probably out of specification and corroded and should be replaced.
+A high pop-off pressure is usually caused by a corroded spring and it should be replaced.
 Before replacing the spring, rebuild the carburetor, and check the pop-off pressure again.
 Generally, it is good to replace the spring every time you rebuild the carburetor.
 The springs are inexpensive.